FTBpro/go-workshop/README.md

 > Move the anonymous `http.HandleFunc` from main and put as this struct's methods (these with the signature `func(w http.ResponseWriter, r *http.Request)`)

-In main, init `FactsHandler` struct with the `factStore`\
+In main, init `FactsHandler` struct with the `factStore`.\
-Since we already importing `net/http` in main, we need to rename the name we will use for our own http ([How to import and use different packages of the same name](https://stackoverflow.com/questions/10408646/how-to-import-and-use-different-packages-of-the-same-name-in-go-language))\
+> Since we are already importing `net/http` in main, we need to rename the name we will use for our own http ([How to import and use different packages of the same name](https://stackoverflow.com/questions/10408646/how-to-import-and-use-different-packages-of-the-same-name-in-go-language))\
 For example
 ```go
 import (